 Competition With Silicon Carbide: Although SiC products have been around for a much longer time than GaN devices, we believe that GaN has better figures of merit with respect to certain power switching applications and the potential to deliver lower losses for such power switching applications.
 GaN is also made on standard silicon wafer substrates, lending it the cost structure of silicon-based wafer fabrication versus the more expensive SiC substrates on which SiC devices are manufactured.
 However, although the performance of SiC devices today at 600 Volts to 650 Volts is distinctly lower than GaN, SiC devices are more competitive at higher voltages such as 1,200 Volt nodes, where SiC is currently growing in use.
 This is due, at least in part, to SiC devices such as MOSFETs typically having a low mobility of electron charge under the gate region (such as approximately 50 cm2/Volt-second), versus GaN HEMTs which have much higher electron mobility in the gate region as well as the total conducting (or drift) region.
 For example, our GaN HEMTs have typical channel mobility of approximately 2,000 cm2/Volt-second.
 The lower gate mobility of the SiC MOSFET results in higher resistance (and thus higher loss) under the gate region.
 At lower voltages, the overall conduction (or drift) region is smaller and the gate region represents a higher portion of the total device.
-At higher voltages, such as 1,200 Volts, the gate region represents a smaller portion of the overall device and thus is not too detrimental for overall device loss.
-Thus, as the voltage requirement of a device is lowered, SiC devices generally tend to fall in relative performance versus GaN devices.
+At higher voltages, such as 1,200 Volts, the gate region represents a smaller portion of the overall device is lowered, SiC devices generally tend to fall in relative performance versus GaN devices.